 Is your “good morning” kiss from your dog so stinky that their breath makes you want to cover your face with a pillow?
 Bad breath in dogs is not only undesirable — it's not normal.

 While eating deer poop or getting into some old food in the trash bin might come with some gross smells, your dog’s bad breath — vets call it halitosis — is most likely the result of dental disease (or more accurately, periodontal disease).
 In some cases, it can even be due to an underlying health condition like kidney disease or diabetes.

 Periodontal disease in dogs is inflammation, and sometimes infection, of the tissues surrounding the teeth, including the gums, the structures that hold the teeth in place, and even the jawbone.
 Periodontal disease is very common in pets — as many as 80% of dogs have some form of periodontal disease by the time they’re just two years old.
-This disease is caused by untreated tartar (also called calculus) buildup leading to the formation of plaque on the teeth and is typically a result of poor dental care.
+This disease is caused by untreated plaque buildup leading to formation of tartar (also called calculus) on the teeth.

 When a dog suffers from periodontal disease, even a mild form, they can and frequently do develop bad breath.
 The source of bad breath is bacteria that accumulate with tartar and become adhered to teeth in plaque, causing inflammation and tissue damage that worsen over time when not treated.
 This is why it is very important to take care of your dog’s mouth with dedicated teeth brushing at home and regular professional dental cleanings for your dog.

 Foreign objects like pieces of sticks or toys can become lodged in your dog’s mouth and lead to damage or infection causing bad breath.